mabrobotics/MD80-x-CANdle-Documentation/GettingStarted/GettingStarted.md

 candletool md --id 100 calibrate
 ```

-The prompt will provide the information on power rquirements and await confirmation.
+The prompt will provide the information on power requirements and await confirmation.
 Once the calibration is done all of the errors should be gone and the driver should be ready to work.

 ```{seealso}
 For more in depth explanation of calibration procedure head to [calibration section](calibration)